KennethDenson/audiograde/README.md

 - `App.js` - Main React component
 - Local storage for persisting user preferences and connection details

+### Fixes

+- **Icon Display Issue**: If icons are not displaying correctly, ensure that `app.css` is imported in `src/index.js` to load Tailwind and custom styles.
+This resolves issues with icon sizing and color-utility rules.

 ## Future Improvements

 - Support for Plex SSO login instead of token authentication